labsyspharm/harvardtissueatlas/_pages/index.md

 # Navigating Spatial Biology

-The Harvard Tissue Atlas (HTA) gathers together image and omic datasets into molecular maps.
-Our atlases bring together multiple research projects examining normal and diseased tissue from human and animal models, with an emphasis on cancer.
-The goal of these atlases is to describe the myriad of interactions that occur between cells and acellular structures within tissues to advance our understanding of disease initiation and progression.
-This will help develop a new generation of diagnostic molecular tests, which are needed for disease stratification in clinical trials and precision medicine for patients.
+The Harvard Tissue Atlas (HTA) gathers image and -omic datasets into high-resolution molecular maps.
+Our atlases provide precise molecular data on cell types, states, and interactions in a preserved 3D environment, shedding light on the complex interactions between cellular and acellular structures in normal and diseased tissue.
+These data enable a deeper understanding of how diseases start and progress to improve how diseases are diagnosed and managed.

+The Harvard Tissue Atlas datasets provide a foundation for future advances in precision medicine, such as early cancer detection, AI/ML predictive models, and disease stratification for clinical trials.

 <a href="{{ 'about' | relative_url }}" class="arrow-button">More</a>